 Pricing Pages - These pages are likely to be accessed in both early and late stages of the journey.
 Early to understand an indicative cost and latter for more specific purchase decisions, and whilst both indicate a need and a motivation the stage in the journey needs to be ascertained to ensure that the right message is presented.

-With in-leads® you can get a deeper understanding of the motivation and intent of the on-site behaviour and activities.
+With web tracking you can get a deeper understanding of the motivation and intent of the on-site behaviour and activities.
 You can alert your sales teams of hot new leads or when someone in the latter stages of the buyer journey has returned to your site.

 Using triggers and reports you can get a greater insight into the behaviour of your prospects and prioritise your follow-ups more effectively.
 By using the insight you have on the pages that interest them, your conversations can be more meaningful.

-If you would like to talk to one of our experts in more detail on how e-shot™ and in-leads® can help your sales and marketing teams become more effective give us a call on 020 3320 8777 or request a demo.
+If you would like to talk to one of our experts in more detail on how e-shot™ help your sales and marketing teams become more effective give us a call on 020 3320 8777 or request a demo.

 We are confident that we can help you, which is why we offer a free healthcheck to identify potential issues with your current programme and free advice on things that could be done to improve it.